-I. Communication Channel (s)
+H. Communication Channel (s)

 Xcel Energy may require that a communication channel and associated communication equipment be installed as part of the protective scheme.
-This channel may consist of power line carrier, fiber optic cable, radio, or other means.
-Communication channels may be needed for telemetry, load-shed control, monitoring, or protection/control purposes.
+This channel may consist of power line carrier, leased telephone line, pilot wire circuit, fiber optic cable, radio, or other means.
+Communication channels may be needed for telemetry, SCADA, monitoring, relay/fault recorders, metering, or protection/control purposes.
 The Facilities Study will determine the specific communication channel requirements.

-J. Metering and Telemetry
+I. Metering and Telemetry

-All Customers are required to have metering installed such that the delivery of power to the Customer from the Xcel Energy System can be determined.
+The interconnection shall require metering installed such that the delivery of power between the Interconnection Party and Xcel Energy System can be determined.
 The metering installation shall be of billing accuracy.
-The meter installation will typically be located at the low side of the Customer's transformer with the revenue meter compensated to measure at the PoI.
-A few connections may have conditions requiring a different location and will be evaluated on a site-specific basis.
-The metering installation will typically be owned and maintained by Xcel Energy.
+The metering installation will be owned and maintained by Xcel Energy.
 The metering installation includes the CTs, VTs, meter, recorder, remote communication unit (usually a modem), and any auxiliaries required.
-Xcel Energy may require, in special circumstances, that a readily available power quality meter (a.k.a. power quality monitor) be installed at the PoI.
-Power quality metering will not require revenue class instrument transformers.
-Additional detail on revenue class metering and telemetry to the Xcel Energy System Control Center is provided in Appendix B. Metering values (MWs and MVars) for all load interconnections will need to be sent to the Xcel Energy System Control Center via a RTU, Dual-Port RTU, Mini RTU, or a device that can provide this RTU functionality.
+Xcel Energy may require in special circumstances, a readily available power quality meter (a.k.a. power quality monitor) be installed.
+Additional detail on revenue class metering and telemetry to the Xcel Energy System Control Center is provided in Appendix B. Balancing area boundaries may require additional metering including, but not limited to a RTU, Dual-Port RTU, or Mini RTU for balancing area metering Interchange.